isomerpages/pa-cdc/_our-programmes/Common Flagship Programmes/ArtsEverywhere@CDC.md

 inspired by the customs and traditions of the Malay community in Singapore and the Nusantara.
-This dynamic performance will feature the Rebana, Gendang, Jidur, Marwas and Talempong, among other instruments, while incorporating dancing and singing.
+This dynamic performance will feature the Rebana, Gendang, Jidur, Marwas and Talempong, among other instruments, while incorporating dancing and singing.</p>
-<br><strong>About NADI Singapura Ltd</strong> Formed in November 2011, the
+<p><strong>About NADI Singapura Ltd</strong>
-NADI Singapura Ltd ensemble is made up of young and aspiring musos who believe in uplifting their traditional drums and percussions like no other.
+<br>Formed in November 2011, the NADI Singapura Ltd ensemble is made up of
+young and aspiring musos who believe in uplifting their traditional drums and percussions like no other.
 The ensemble is led by two renowned individuals in the Singapore Malay Arts scene, Rebana artisan, Yaziz Hassan and prominent drummer/percussionist, Riduan Zalani.
 Both founders aim to position NADI Singapura Ltd as a dynamic ensemble which adopts an innovative approach in the use of the Malay Archipelago drums.
 NADI Singapura Ltd is a recipient of the National Arts Council’s Major Grant for the period from 1 April 2022 to 31March 2025.
 They have received admirable reviews and participated in various local and international cultural showcases.
 (Image Credit: NADI Singapura Ltd)</p>
 </td>
 </tr>
 <tr>